 Looking through the belly buttons of the fxmme cross-cultural migrations of Athens.

-Çiftetelli carries memories of the Ottoman times and can become a tool for emancipating non-eurocentric multicultural subjectivities, putting in question the European construction of the ‘Greek miracle’.
+Çıftetelli belongs to the traditions of MENAHT dances (Middle East, North Africa, Hellenic, Turkish).
+It carries memories of the Ottoman times and can become a tool for emancipating non-eurocentric multicultural subjectivities.
+It is not considered a folk dance, and it has been silenced as hyper-feminine and unfitting to the national narratives of Greekness and other national constructs of the East Mediterranean.
 It brings ambiguous connotations seen by an orientalist gaze, but incorporates a rare potential for social, cultural and sexual resistance.

 Images: